Notes on Service Tunnels

 Network Address Translation (NAT)

-Banyan utilizes Source Network Address Translation (SNAT) so the source IP address of traffic egressing a Banyan Server Component (Access Tier or Connector) will the host’s IP address.
+CSE uses Source Network Address Translation (SNAT) so the source IP address of traffic egressing a CSE Server Component (Access Tier or Connector) will the host’s IP address.
 In some scenarios you may want the source IP address of the traffic to be the actual client’s IP address instead of the NAT-ed address.

 If your organization needs to disable SNAT, please contact support.